Looking for ClickUp alternatives?

 ClickUp is a project management software designed to help teams manage their work and meet deadlines.
 It claims to be "The everything app, for work", but many businesses are finding collaboration and project management tools that better suit their needs.

-Poor usability, a lack of a video calling feature, and an inability to create content within the app are just a few reasons why businesses are looking for better options.
+Poor usability, a lack of language options, and no built-in video calling feature are just a few reasons why businesses are looking for better options.

 In this blog, we’ll introduce the 10 best ClickUp alternatives in 2025, comparing key features, pricing, and more to help you find the right tool for your team.